Chevrotain/chevrotain/readme.md

 None.

 ## Compatibility
-The Generated artifact(chevrotain.js) should run on any modern Javascript ES5.1 runtime.
+Chevrotain should run on any modern Javascript ES5.1 runtime.
 * The CI build runs the tests under:
   * Node.js (0.10 / 0.12 / 4 / 5).
   * latest stable Chrome.